arangodb/docs-hugo/site/content/3.13/develop/http-api/graphs/named-graphs.md

                     example: 400
                   errorNum:
                     description: |
-                      ArangoDB error number for the error that occurred.
+                      The ArangoDB error number for the error that occurred.
                     type: integer
                   errorMessage:
                     description: |